dufstar/Pulsy/README.md

 - send object in through props
 - get ES6 up and running
 - automatically run gulp babel and watch for changes
+- move all styles into one object

 NEXT
-- move all styles into one object
+- fix repositioning on window resize and scroll

 Tooltip API